CodinGame/LegendsOfCodeAndMagic/README.md

 Removes any creature it damages.

 Important cases: It does not remove creatures with ward.
 If lethal attack is equal zero, ability do not trigger (no damage done).

-#### ~~Regenerate~~ (removed :(  )
-~~Heals at the start of the player's turn.~~

-~~Important cases: If at the beginning of the player's turn the creature's defense is lower then in the previous turn, the previous turn's value is restored.
-Otherwise, the new value of the creature's defense is stored for the next turn regeneration.~~

 #### Ward